 - 1 cup chicken broth

-- ¼ cup creamy yogurt or Mexican crema or use heavy cream for a richer version
+- ¼ cup Mexican crema, sour cream, or yogurt or use heavy cream for a richer version

 - Remove the charred skins from your roasted red peppers.
 Toss the peppers into a food processor, along with some onion, garlic, and seasonings.
 I used a bit of spicy chili flakes, cumin and salt.